It's the world's biggest event of its kind!

 Explore our own backyard!

 It's within 90 minutes from our hometown.
 For those who are not in a hurry, spend some time before or after the event to see what you have been missing off of 278.
 Downtown Powder Springs has some gems, great barbecue, and southern charm waiting to show you what you have been missing.
 The downtown district of Hiram offers one of the neatest shops, and the best Greek Italian restaurants that we are fortunate to have.
 Downtown Dallas is home to some specialty shops, local flavor, and paint your own pottery studio that is a must for those looking for the creative side.
 Further west, the towns of Rockmart and Cedartown are worth exploring the shops in the downtown districts.
-Go antiquing, browse art galleries, and more surprises are in the planning with all that is happening that will be a draw for families in every direction.road 671It draws visitors from across the nation, if not the world!
+Go antiquing, browse art galleries, and more surprises are in the planning with all that is happening that will be a draw for families in every direction.It draws visitors from across the nation, if not the world!
 Crossing into the Alabama side, most are familiar with the Silver Comet Trail.
 The name changes to the Chief Ladiga Trail and cyclists travel through the little town of Piedmont.
 Browse through antiques, locally made treasures, rent a bike for the trail, or enjoy your favorite cup at the local coffee shop.
 One of the reasons the World's Longest Yard Sale was created was so neighboring communities and travelers from across the country could share with each other.
 You can set up along the route as a vendor, but the greatest treasure is meeting new friends one would never have found while looking for that keepsake.

 For planning your trip, set your drive time to 127yardsale.com, Years ago, neighbors used to know each other.
 Today, it's a lost art with our busy lives.
 In the downtown district of Gadsden, Alabama, there are restaurants, boutiques, antique shops, cultural arts, and even the Gadsden Symphony.
 Nearby and along the Lookout Mountain Parkway, Noccalula Falls offers a starting point for many who come to start their journey along the southern end of the World's Longest Yard Sale.
 It begins August 4th and lasts all weekend long.